RahulVasistaJV/AngularFirstPage/README.md

           npm update
           ng build

-    The project should now be built successfully on your machine.
+    The project should now be built successfully on your machine

  5. To start the project run this command